 God the Father, who is the source of all that is good, has set the example.
-In the First Reading (Ex 32: 7-11, 13-14) God is rightfully angry with His people for forgetting Him Who had delivered them from the slavery of Egypt.
+In the First Reading (Ex 32: 7-11, 13-14) God is rightfully angry with His people for forgetting Him Who delivered them from the slavery of Egypt.
 Now they worship abominable little gods of their own making.

 In the Gospel (Lk 15: 1-32), we read three delightful parables that highlight the extent of God’s love and mercy.
 The Divine Master’s abiding concern is to reach out to those in need, so He responds to those who fail to appreciate His mingling with sinners.
 Jesus speaks of the proverbial shepherd going out in search of his lost sheep and of a woman who is in search of a lost coin.

 Finally, St Paul’s frank testimony (1 Tim 1: 12-17) echoes a common experience.
 Just as he acted out of ignorance, sometimes we too aren’t careful about how we judge people and situations.
-We dub parental concern or spousal devotion ‘paranoid’; neighbours’ concern, ‘inquisitiveness’; and friends suddenly become foes for unexplained reasons.
-In the midst of it all, and much against the evangelical command, we stay put and criticise everyone; we don’t care to lift even a finger to help those in need – maybe for fear of getting it wrong, or simply out of laziness or indifference!
+We dub parental concern or spousal devotion ‘paranoid’; we dismiss neighbours’ concern as ‘inquisitiveness’; and friends suddenly become foes for unexplained reasons.

 That’s when it will pay to remember that the divine crucible of love and mercy is peppered with justice!